 StatementSwitchToExpressionSwitch

-This statement switch can be converted to an equivalent expression switch
+This statement switch can be converted to a new-style arrow switch

 Severity